Jeanmarie Simpson: Career

-On September 16, 2012, a story in the Arizona Daily Star featured quotes by Simpson.
-The article focused on an art exhibit that was to have been presented at the Quaker Meeting house in Tucson.
-The artist was Danny Jones, a death-row inmate in Arizona.
-Among other things, Simpson was quoted saying, "We want to illuminate the fact that he is a human being.
-He is not his crime...
-He is an artist.
-He is a man with the ability to see beauty and to create beauty."
-The show was subsequently canceled, when it was discovered that it was scheduled on the same day as the National Day of Remembrance for Murder Victims.

-In December 2012, Judd Nelson was quoted saying of her, "Simply put (and nothing about her can be put simply), Jeanmarie Simpson is a bright, enthusiastic, and powerful performer and an even more gifted and inspiring writer.
-Those two tenants living side-by-side within her are not natural brethren.
-Neither of them are given much to supplication, nor have a natural instinct for compromise.
-But, amazingly, they are able to co-exist within her, because they are secondary to Jeanmarie's elemental conflict: the struggle between her huge heart and her mighty mind, between impression and fact, between situational ethics and absolute truth.
-You and I, the outsiders, the spectators watching, we are the lucky ones able to receive her wisdom, and courage, and truth, and hope, and grace.
-Ultimately, I believe Jeanmarie to be one of humanity's invaluable resources."

 Activism

 Jeanmarie Simpson is a Lifetime Member of the Women's International League for Peace and Freedom (WILPF), serving as treasurer of the US Section as of March, 2016.
 She has been a pacifist and human rights/peace activist since 1984, when she observed the disparity between the wealthy and socio-economically challenged members of society while working as a Special Projects Coordinator for Consolidated Agencies of Human Service in Hawthorne, Nevada.

 After September 11, 2001, Simpson, a "self-described artivist," retreated from traditional theatre and began creating biographical works, political in nature, based on the lives of historical women.

 Several political commentaries by Simpson can be found on Common Dreams.

 Personal life

-Simpson is the mother of Domenic Francis Stockton, Donald Paul Stockton and Emily Maria Harbaugh.
-She is the grandmother of Casey Joel Stockton, Wesley Bradon Stockton, William Christopher Stockton and Walker Wolfgang Kilgore-Stockton.
+Simpson has three children and four grandchildren.
 She remarried her first husband, Daniel Bishop, on August 28, 2015.
 The two were first married on July 24, 1976.

 Current activities

-Simpson is one of the founders and the artistic director of Arizona Theatre Matters, based in Phoenix, Arizona.
+Simpson is one of the founders and the Artistic Director of Arizona Theatre Matters, based in Phoenix, Arizona.

-Simpson's play about Mary Dyer was filmed with an ASL interpreter on camera and Simpson's voice.
-It is available on YouTube, subtitled in 110 languages.
-Her play, Pineapple and Other Options, was produced and filmed in November 2021 and is in post-production as of September 2022.
+In 2024, audio/sign language productions of her plays The Jewish Question, Bambino Mio - Bright Little Flame (about the life of Maria Montessori), When Churchyards Yawn - (Hamlet in Purgatory), and Pineapple and Other Options were launched on YouTube.

+As of January 2024, Simpson was clerk of the Fellowship of Quakers in the Arts.

+In 2025, a collection of four plays by Simpson titled When Churchyards Yawn and Other Plays was published by Upstage Left Press, a feminist publishing house dedicated to original dramatic literature by female-identifying writers.
+The anthology includes When Churchyards Yawn, Lear (A Solo Adaptation), Ghosts of the Gilded Stage, and Even Unto Death.
+Written during and after the COVID-19 pandemic, the plays explore themes of legacy, isolation, grief, and memory through revisionist and feminist perspectives.

+The title play, When Churchyards Yawn, imagines the characters of Shakespeare's Hamlet confined in Purgatory forty years after their deaths.
+Critics have noted its mix of irreverence and moral inquiry, and Simpson's reimagining of characters such as Gertrude and Claudius has been praised for its depth and nuance.

+Lear (A Solo Adaptation) reinterprets Shakespeare's tragedy as a one-person show set during the king's final moments, described by Simpson as a “non-linear fever dream” blending Shakespearean and original text.
+Ghosts of the Gilded Stage, a pandemic-informed monodrama, centers on an aging actor alone onstage with the detritus of his career, confronting memory and artistic mortality.

+Even Unto Death focuses on Joan of Arc's posthumous legacy, particularly through the eyes of her mother Isabelle Romée.
+The play interrogates the politics of sainthood and how trauma is inherited and remembered, reframing Joan not as an icon of fearlessness but as a terrified girl caught in an impossible choice.

+The collection has been recognized for its structural experimentation and its resonance with contemporary theatre movements, including feminist adaptations, post-pandemic storytelling, and the resurgence of solo performance.
+Upstage Left Press described Simpson's work as “potent, enduring… [that] commands the page, with or without production history.”